 If we remember that rhabdomyolysis literally means muscle fiber death, I don't know if I would call any case “mild.”
 That said, if you've previously had many of the symptoms described above but just bit the bullet, dealt with the pain and other issues and never went to the hospital, then I guess one way of looking at is to say you had a mild case.

 To be honest, I don't like calling any case of this serious medical condition mild.
 My fear is that person who thinks they have rhabdo, jumps on the web to do research, finds on of those so-called experts and talks themselves into thinking their case isn't serious.
-That's not the right thinking.
-The only way to know for sure if you need hospitalization is to go to the hospital and get checked out.
+The only way to know for sure how bad your case might be is to go to the hospital and get checked out.